raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 This avoids virtual dispatch while still allowing each catalog table to define its own lookup and query logic.

-# Encoding records
+# Encoding and decoding records

-The `Codec` class is responsible for translating structured catalog metadata into raw bytes that can be stored inside heap files, and for reconstructing those structures when reading from disk.
+The `Codec` class is responsible for translating structured catalog metadata (i.e rows in the table) into raw bytes that can be stored inside heap files, and for reconstructing those structures when reading from disk.
 This layer sits at the boundary between strongly typed C++ objects and the untyped byte-oriented storage provided by the access layer.
-In essence, it translates records (each row in the table) into bytes, and translates back them from bytes into the record struct.

 ## Why not `memcpy` entire structs?